Eyevinn/user-segmentation-api/readme.md

 - `REDIS_URL` if not local
 - `REDIS_PORT` if not default (6379)
 - `REDIS_AUTH`
 - `SEGMENTATION_TTL` for how long a segment input should be valid, before decreased in weight.
+(Default 30 days)

 ## Docker